OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-30.md

 ## 2 Chronicles 30:25

-All the assembly of Judah rejoiced, with the priests and the Levites and all the assembly that came from Israel,
-both the strangers who came from the land of Israel and those living in Judah.
+The entire assembly of Judah rejoiced, along with the priests, the Levites, and all who had come from Israel, including the foreigners from the land of Israel and those residing in Judah.

 ## 2 Chronicles 30:26

 So there was great joy in Jerusalem,
-because there was nothing like this in Jerusalem since the days of Solomon the son of David, king of Israel.
+because such an event had not occurred in Jerusalem since the days of Solomon the son of David, king of Israel.

 ## 2 Chronicles 30:27

 Then the Levitical priests stood and blessed the people;
-and their voice was heard, and their prayer came to His holy dwelling place, to heaven.
+and their voice was heard, and their prayer reached His holy dwelling place, to heaven.